bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 But first of all, why do we have better privacy?
 The primary reason that we have better privacy is because right now, Lightning channels on chain have a signature of a 2 of 2 multisig.
 The big improvement, or one of the two big improvements that Taproot brings is Schnorr signatures.
-And the cool thing about Schnorr signatures is that they allow us to have quite trivial n of n signatures that still look like they are single Sig.
+And the cool thing about Schnorr signatures is that they allow us to have quite trivial `n` of `n` signatures that still look like they are single Sig.

-So nobody monitoring the chain would know that channel open is actually a channel open because it would be theoretically indistinguishable from just regular transaction to a single key.And I hope that you all remember how Schnorr signatures look.
+So nobody monitoring the chain would know that channel open is actually a channel open because it would be theoretically indistinguishable from just regular transaction to a single key.
+I hope that you all remember how Schnorr signatures look.
-You know, we see we have this big entity called S, and we have a public key point called R.We commit to our pub key, so here in this slide the example is Alice, So her public key is uppercase A, her private key is lowercase a.
+You know, we see we have this big entity called `S`, and we have a public key point called `R`.
+We commit to our pub key, so here in this slide the example is Alice, So her public key is uppercase `A`, her private key is lowercase `a`.
 And Alice's signature is a commitment to the nonce that she used, her public key, and the message.
-In order to make sure that the signature doesn't leak her private key, we tweak the hash of her commitment with the message multiplied with her private key by a little random value called r.
+In order to make sure that the signature doesn't leak her private key, we tweak the hash of her commitment with the message multiplied with her private key by a little random value called `r`.
-And we tweak that because if we weren't to tweak that, then somebody would trivially be able to apply the modular multiplicative inverse to lowercase s here and extract Alice's private key, which, of course, we seek to avoid.
+And we tweak that because if we weren't to tweak that, then somebody would trivially be able to apply the modular multiplicative inverse to lowercase `s` here and extract Alice's private key, which, of course, we seek to avoid.

-## RISK OF CREATING TWO SIGNATURES

-### NAIVE KEY AGGREEGATION
+## Risk of Creating Two Signatures

+### Naive Key Aggreegation

-Arik:  But even doing everything correctly here, there are some risks with creating two of two signatures, for example.
+But even doing everything correctly here, there are some risks with creating two of two signatures, for example.
 One of those risks is naive key aggregation.
 The other one that I'm gonna talk about later is not so used, but what do I mean by naive key aggregation?
 So let's say that we have Alice and Bob, who are trying to open a channel between the two of them.